DEPUTY COUNTRY DIRECTOR - PROGRAMME

 Duties and Responsibilities

-- Coordinates and provides substantive contributions from UNDP in the CCA and UNDAF, promotes thematic and sectoral synergies and coordination of programme activities and execution;
+- Coordinates and provides substantive contributions from UNDP to CCA and UNDAF process and supports the Country Director’s efforts of promoting thematic and sectoral synergies and coordination of programme activities and execution;

 - Leads the programme team in programme formulation and networking to ensure a programme which is relevant and responsive to changes in the country context;

-- Advises the Country Director on country programme development and delivery, identifies approaches and modalities to achieve development targets.
+- Advises the Country Director and HQs on country programme development and delivery, identifies approaches and modalities to achieve development targets;

-- Supports overall resource mobilization of the Country Director with a focus on the Country Programme Action Plan and ensures that UNDP mobilizes the support needed for the RC function whenever requested by the RC;
+- Supports overall resource mobilization efforts of the Country Director with a focus on the Country Programme Action Plan and implements, in collaboration with the DCD-O, necessary measures to ensure that UNDP mobilizes the support needed for the RC function;

-- Advocates for UNDP with government counterparts, donor community, international financial institutions and the UN;
+- Advocates for UNDP Southern Sudan with government counterparts, donor community, international financial institutions and the UN, as guided by the Country Director;

-4. The DCD-P ensures knowledge building and management focusing on achievement of the following results:
+4. The Deputy Country Director - Programme ensures knowledge building and management focusing on achievement of the following results:

 - Advocates for UNDP with Government counterparts and ensures access to best available expertise;